 Welcome to Sarasota County!

 To ease the transition to your new home, below is information on services provided by the Tax Collector.
 Please note, in North Port, some transactions will be completed offsite and mailed to you.
+Appointments are recommended for all services, required in North Port, and can be scheduled online.

 Driver's License or ID Card: